Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Results

-Our hypothesis is that the reduced charge yield seen in L-shell capture events is due to increased recombination at the event site, and we model this effect by modifying the recombination physics in the NEST package.
-We float the mean recombination fraction for the simulated mono-energetic ``$\beta$'', leaving the recombination fluctuation model unchanged, and perform a binned maximum-likelihood fit to the observed $\log(n_e/n_\gamma)$ distribution for L-shell events.
-The un-modified and best-fit $\log(n_e/n_\gamma)$ distributions are shown with XELDA data in Fig.~\ref{fig:logs2s1}.
-The un-modified and best-fit mean recombination fractions ($r$) are listed in Table~\ref{tab:lshell_yields}, along with the simulated charge and light yields using the modified recombination model.
+Our hypothesis is that the reduced charge yield seen in $L$-shell capture events is due to increased recombination at the event site, and we model this effect by modifying the recombination physics in the NEST package.
+We float the mean recombination fraction for the simulated mono-energetic ``$\beta$'', leaving the recombination fluctuation model unchanged, and perform a binned maximum-likelihood fit to the observed $\log(n_e/n_\gamma)$ distribution for $L$-shell events.
+The unmodified and best-fit $\log(n_e/n_\gamma)$ distributions are shown with XELDA data in Fig.~\ref{fig:logs2s1}.
+The unmodified and best-fit mean recombination fractions ($r$) are listed in Table~\ref{tab:lshell_yields}, along with the simulated charge and light yields using the modified recombination model.